-- Treatment means taking pills for 8 to 12 weeks. - For most people, the new medicines cause few problems.
-If they cause side effects, they are usually mild. - Government programs may cover the cost of your treatment.
+- Treatment means taking pills, usually for 8 or 12 weeks. - For most people, treatment causes few problems.
+If it causes side effects, they are usually mild. - If you get cured of hepatitis C you are not protected from getting it again if the hepatitis C virus gets into your body. - For most people, the cost of treatment is covered through public health insurance plans (provincial, territorial or federal).
+For others, the private insurance plans should cover it.
 Ask your nurse or doctor for more information.

-- If you get cured of hepatitis C you are not protected from getting it again if the hepatitis C virus gets into your body. - If you are cured but get hepatitis C again, you might not be eligible for another treatment through certain provincial or territorial drug programs.